All Episodes

 The hype was so high.

-This was supposed to be an inaugural address, unlike any we've ever heard.
+This was supposed to be an inaugural address unlike any we've ever heard.

-The words were to be chiseled in stone, and the prayer by Joseph Lowry ends up being more memorable than the uh inaugural address.
+The words were to be chiseled in stone, and the prayer by Joseph Lowry ends up being more memorable than the inaugural address.

-And uh and of course the poem.
+And of course, the poem.

 Good grief, folks.